 Because the quality of your written material needs to be professional in order to be effective, you either need to invest time and resources in training in-house staff, or find a prominent blogger or marketer that can both help develop a strategy, as well as implement it.

 There are a lot of ways to go wrong when it comes to publishing online content.

 Hiring poor quality marketers

-Recognizing that their own business may not have the requisite skills or time to spend on creating great information, many people outsource to cheap online marketing services that promise to deliver plenty of high quality content with lots of backlinks, etc.
+Recognizing that their own companies may not have the requisite skills or time to spend on creating great information, many people outsource to cheap online marketing services that promise to deliver plenty of high quality content with lots of backlinks, etc.